sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-01/cp-hana-aa-movielens-01.md

 ![SAP HANA Web-based Development Workbench](02.png)

 > ### **Note**:
+> **Make sure the currently connected user is TRIAL and not SYSTEM**.
+>
->**Make sure the currently connected user is TRIAL and not SYSTEM**.
-Check the upper right corner of the SAP HANA Web-based Development Workbench.
+> Check the upper right corner of the SAP HANA Web-based Development Workbench.

+&nbsp;

 [DONE]
 [ACCORDION-END]